bloomberg/bde_verify/doc/docs/main.rst

    managed-pointer
    +++++++++++++++

+   Probabale or possible inconsistent uses of allocators and deleters when icreating 'ManagedPtr' or 'shared_pointer'.
+The warnings below are also accompanied by notes saying to consider using 'allocateManaged' or 'allocate_shared', which prevent these problems.

-   * ``MPOK1``
+   * ``MPOK01``
-     ManagedPtr without deleter using default-assigned allocator variable ManagedPtr without deleter using default-initialized allocator variable ManagedPtr without deleter using default allocator directly
+     Shared pointer without deleter using default-assigned allocator variable.

+     Shared pointer without deleter using default-initialized allocator variable.

+     Shared pointer without deleter using default allocator directly.
    * ``MP01``
-     ManagedPtr without deleter will use 'operator delete'
+     Shared pointer without deleter will use 'operator delete'.
    * ``MP02``
-     Allocator and deleter differ in MangedPtr construction
+     Different allocator and deleter for shared pointer.
    * ``MP03``
-     Deleter provided for non-placement allocation in MangedPtr construction
+     Deleter provided for non-placement allocation for shared pointer.

 .. only:: bde_verify